September Gardening Tips and To-Dos for the Pacific Northwest

 Overseeding your lawn with cool-season grasses in September is key to maintaining its lushness.

 As summer heat recedes, the soil remains warm, providing ideal conditions for new grass growth.
-This practice helps fill in bare spots and ensures a vibrant, thick lawn as the seasons change.
+This practice helps fill bare spots and ensures a vibrant, thick lawn as the seasons change.

 For healthier soil, consider aerating and dethatching your lawn.
 These simple steps help nutrients and air reach the roots, promoting better growth and a more robust, thriving lawn.